Quantitative Verification with Neural Networks: Experimental Evaluation

 Notice that in \cref{tab:results} the program-aware algorithm usually yields better bounds than the program-agnostic algorithm, but the improvement is mostly marginal.
 This is in fact a strength of our method: our data-driven approach performs almost as well as one dependent on symbolic representations, which is promising in light of questions of scalability to more complex programs.
 We also include a breakdown of computation time (\Cref{tab:timings-main}) which allows distinguishing between learning and verification overheads.
 Notably, Farkas' Lemma is significantly faster than our method, given that it relies on solving a convex optimisation problem via linear programming, whereas the synthesis of neural supermartingales is a non-convex optimisation problem that is addressed using gradient descent.

 Having presented the experimental results, we shall further comment on some specific benchmarks.
-The {\tt repulse100} program in \cref{tab:results} is a variation of {\tt repulse} presented in \cref{fig:Intuition}, but with the assertion changed to {\tt assert(x <= 100)}.
+The {\tt repulse100} program (\cref{lst:repulse}) is a variation of {\tt repulse} presented in \cref{fig:Intuition}, but with the assertion changed to {\tt assert(x <= 100)}.
 While this is a small program, our method is still able to produce a significantly better result than Farkas' lemma, using a neural supermartingale with a single hidden layer consisting of three ReLU components that are summed together, which allows a convex piecewise linear function to be learnt.

-The {\tt cliff\_crossing} program (\cref{sec:casestudies}, \cref{lst:cliff}) is a further benchmark for which our method is capable of producing a significantly better bound.
+The {\tt cliff\_crossing} program (\cref{lst:cliff}) is a further benchmark for which our method is capable of producing a significantly better bound. \texttt{cliff\_crossing} (\cref{lst:cliff}) models a robot moving along a road (defined by the region $(x,y) \in [0, 50] \times [0, 10]$) that is adjacent to a cliff (defined by the region with $y > 10$).
 This is a 2 dimensional benchmark, for which we use a neural supermartingale that consists of two input neurons and four ReLU components, leading to a clear improvement compared to the linear supermartingale in the tightness of the probability bounds generated, as illustrated by \cref{fig:cliff-main}.

 Both {\tt repulse100} and {\tt cliff\_crossing} are benchmarks that use neural supermartingales with a single hidden layer.
-An example that uses two hidden layers is {\tt faulty\_concave} (\cref{sec:casestudies}, \cref{lst:concave}), in which there are two distinct regions of the state space, one of which has a significantly higher reachability probability than the other.
-We find that neither a linear template nor a single-layer neural supermartingale is able to exploit this conditional behaviour, each of which yield an overly conservative certificate, but that a neural supermartingale with two hidden layers is able to more tightly approximate the reachability probability in each of the two regions, which is illustrated in \cref{graph:concave}.
-Further discussion and the source code of these case studies are presented in \cref{sec:casestudies}.
+An example that uses two hidden layers is {\tt faulty\_concave} (\cref{lst:concave}), which simulates a program executing on unreliable hardware, where the probability of a fault varies across the state space.
+This results in two distinct regions of the state space, one of which has a significantly higher probability of assertion violation than the other.
+We find that neither a linear template nor a single-layer neural supermartingale is able to exploit this conditional behaviour, each of which yield an overly conservative certificate, but that a neural supermartingale with two hidden layers is able to more tightly approximate the reachability probability in each of the two regions.